|Protest at Wandsworth|

 Since the trial of Craig and Bentley the law has changed in significant ways.
 The Homicide Act 1957 abolished the common law doctrine of constructive malice and introduced a defence of diminished responsibility.

 As already noted, the Murder (Abolition of the Death Penalty) Act 1965 abolished capital punishment for murder and introduced a mandatory life sentence.

 The Courts Act 1971 reformed the criminal courts by abolishing Assizes and Courts of Quarter Sessions and replacing them with the Crown Court of England and Wales.

 With regard to sentencing for murder, the current position is that the judiciary set the minimum term of imprisonment to be served before parole may be permitted.
 The minimum terms are set in accordance with the Criminal Justice Act 2003 Schedule 21.
 Terms can be very lengthy and, in the most serious cases, may be whole life terms.
-On this see the post of 28th November 2012 - Whole life terms for murder - Vinter and others v UK.
-The European Court of Human Rights judgment in Vinter is awaited with great interest.
+On this see the post of 28th November 2012 - Whole life terms for murder - Vinter and others v UK and Vinter and others v UK - 9 July 2013.